This might surprise you, but the autopilot is in operation for over 90% of a flight.

 Also See: How Do Fighter Pilots Pee and Poop?

-Can Pilots Watch Movies on Long Flights?
+Pilots Won’t Watch Movies Like Passengers on Long Flights

 You might think that when the plane is set to autopilot and the plane is just cruising along, a pilot would be able to sit back, relax, and enjoy a movie or two like any other passenger.

 Unfortunately, for pilots, this is not how it works.